- Eligibility for Irish passport

 If you are resident in Northern Ireland or abroad, you must also provide either your original passport, national ID card, social security card or a certified copy of your driving licence.

 With an Irish passport, you are able to travel abroad and travel freely throughout the 27 countries in the European Union.
+As well as this, you can live and work without restriction in Britain under the Common Travel Area (in most cases).

 This is the case even if your parents don’t hold Irish passports.

-However, if you were born in Ireland after 2005, you are only entitled to Irish citizenship if one or both of your parents is either:
+However, if you were born in Ireland after 2005, you are only entitled to citizenship if one or both of your parents is either:

 - British (or entitled to live in Northern Ireland/the Irish State without restriction on their residency)